 About the estate:

-Fabien Chasselay and his sister Claire took over the family estate in 2008, in the south of Beaujolais, in the magnificent Pierres Dorées area.
-The vineyard was already certified organic, and when they set up a wine trading business that year, alongside the estate, to market wines from the north of the region, this was also done using certified organic grapes.
-The 2016 vintage is very successful for the Chasselays, particularly the Chénas and Côte de Brouilly.
+Fabien Chasselay and his sister Claire took over the family estate in 2008, in southern Beaujolais, in the magnificent Pierres Dorées region.
+The vineyard was already certified organic, and when they established a wine merchant operation that same year—separate from the estate—to market wines from the northern part of the region, they sourced grapes exclusively from certified organic growers.
+The 2016 vintages were particularly successful for the Chasselays, especially the Chénas and the Côte de Brouilly.

 Robert Parker - Wine Advocate